-The Department of Commerce, Bureau of Industry and Security (BIS) is responsible for the licensing of certain items that some countries may treat as conventional arms (such as non-automatic and sporting firearms and related ammunition) or certain parts and components for items such as military aircraft, vehicles or ships.
+The Department of Commerce, Bureau of Industry and Security (BIS) is responsible for regulating the less critical military systems and equipment, including some conventional arms (such as non- automatic and sporting firearms and related ammunition) or certain parts and components for items such as military aircraft, vehicles or ships.
 The Department of Commerce's authority is governed by the Export Control Reform Act (ECRA) of 2018.
 The Export Administration Regulations (EAR) 15 CFR Parts 730-774 are the Department of Commerce's implementing regulations for the exports of these items.
 Certain items which could be considered as arms or parts and components therefore, can be found in the Commerce Control List (CCL), Supplement No. 1 to Part 774 of the EAR.
 They are identified by Export Control Classification Numbers (ECCNs) that are either 0x5zz or xx600 in the "600 series."
 In the EAR "items" include equipment, materials, software and technology.